Campus Fire Marshall

 |

-Generalist attorney position in the Office of the General Counsel (“OGC”) responsible for providing legal advice, counsel, and representation concerning general higher education law matters regarding the University’s President’s Office, its Amherst, Boston, Dartmouth, Lowell, Westborough, and Worcester campuses and offices, and UMass Global.
+Generalist attorney position in the Office of the General Counsel (“OGC”) responsible for providing legal advice, counsel, and representation concerning general higher education law matters regarding the University’s President’s Office, its Amherst, Boston, Dartmouth, Lowell, Westborough, and Worcester campuses and offices.
 The Associate Counsel - Generalist will be based at the UMass Amherst campus. |

 Temporary Counseling Clinician (part-time/temporary)